shri0915/zsh/README.md

-Before you proceed please download and install these Fonts
+Before you proceed please download and install the Fonts attached